-SASD will be the local wastewater service provider for any future residents in the SOIA Area.
+SASD will be the local wastewater service provider for any future residential and employment land uses in the SOIA Area.
 The City of Elk Grove would need to annex into the Sacramento Regional County Sanitation District (SRCSD) and SASD service areas and extend infrastructure and services to fully serve the entire SOIA Area.
+Both SASD and SRCSD would also need to amend the respective spheres.